JimDesu/basis-lang/spec.md

 **PRODUCE and REFERENCE parameters** are passed by **call-by-copy-restore**.
 The callee receives a copy of the caller's slot value, operates on the copy, and on *successful* return the (possibly-modified) copy is written back to the caller's slot.
 On *failure*, no write-back occurs; the caller's slot is bit-identical to its pre-call state.

-The copy-restore mechanism is the operational realization of the language's "mutation either succeeds fully or fails fully" principle (§1.2.4).
+The copy-restore mechanism is the operational realization of the language's "mutation either succeeds fully or fails fully" principle.
 Failure-atomicity falls out of the calling convention with no transactional machinery and no rollback code in user programs.
 The pre-call state of the caller's slot is preserved by the structure of the convention rather than by explicit restoration logic.

 The pointer case composes cleanly.
 For a parameter of pointer type `^T`, the *pointer value* itself is what's copied (READ) or copy-restored (PRODUCE / REFERENCE), not the pointee.
 A writeable `^T` (i.e., `^T'` or `^T&` per the nameless-context rule of §6.2, or `^T 'name` / `^T &name` per the named-context rule) lets the callee swap which `T` the caller's slot points at; a non-writeable `^T` does not.
 The pointee's storage is reached *through* the pointer; reads and writes through the pointer touch storage that, by the no-non-local-state principle's provision-chain rule (§1.4), was reached by explicit provision.